privacyguides/privacyguides.org/docs/basics/account-creation.en.md

 We recommend looking for particular terms such as "data collection", "data analysis", "cookies", "ads" or "3rd-party" services.
 Sometimes you will be able to opt-out from data collection or from sharing your data, but it is best to choose a service that respects your privacy from the start.

-You also also placing your trust in the company or organization to actually comply with their own privacy policy.
+Keep in mind you're also placing your trust in the company or organization and that they will comply with their own privacy policy.

 ## Authentication methods